MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Remarks

-If the return value of `front` is assigned to a `const_reference`, the deque object cannot be modified.
-If the return value of `front` is assigned to a `reference`, the deque object can be modified.
+If the return value of `front` is assigned to a `const_reference`, the `deque` object can’t be modified.
+If the return value of `front` is assigned to a `reference`, the `deque` object can be modified.

-When compiled by using [_ITERATOR_DEBUG_LEVEL](../standard-library/iterator-debug-level.md) defined as 1 or 2, a runtime error will occur if you attempt to access an element in an empty deque.
+When compiled by using [`_ITERATOR_DEBUG_LEVEL`](../standard-library/iterator-debug-level.md) defined as 1 or 2, a runtime error will occur if you attempt to access an element in an empty deque.
 See [Checked Iterators](../standard-library/checked-iterators.md) for more information.

 ### Example